Ōtākou

-Otakou (Ōtākou /mi/) is a settlement within the boundaries of the city of Dunedin, New Zealand.
+Ōtākou (/mi/) is a settlement within the boundaries of the city of Dunedin, New Zealand.
 It is located 25 kilometres from the city centre at the eastern end of Otago Peninsula, close to the entrance of Otago Harbour.
-Though a small fishing village, Otakou is important in the history of Otago for several reasons.
+Though a small fishing village, Ōtākou is important in the history of Otago for several reasons.
 The settlement is the modern centre and traditional home of the Ōtākou rūnanga (assembly) of Ngāi Tahu.
 In 1946 Otakou Fisheries was founded in the township; this was later to become a major part of the Otago fishing industry.

+Etymology

+The Ngāi Tahu atlas Kā Huru Manu explains that "Ōtākou is the channel that runs down the eastern (southern) side of the Otago Harbour from the mouth to Harwood Point.
+Aramoana is the channel that runs down the western (northern) side through to Kōpūtai (Port Chalmers)."

+A competing suggestion of the origin of the name Ōtākou is that "tākou" is a reference to red ochre.